rluomala/odin-recipes/README.txt

 Skills demonstrated will include:
 - basic knowledge of html language
-- utilization of links on a webpage
+- utilization of links on a webpagex